PlsJustDoIt/ru_project/README.md

 the following instructions are for development mode :

-generate a JWT_SECRET with the following command:
+generate a JWT_ACCESS_SECRET with the following command:

 ```bash
 node -e "console.log(require('crypto').randomBytes(32).toString('hex'))"